Policies - Sustainable Australia Party

 Policy: Better manage problem gambling and reduce per capita losses.

-Includes: Implement the Productivity Commission’s recommendation for $1 maximum poker machine bets per spin, limiting losses to around $120 per hour More
+Key policy methods: Implement the Productivity Commission’s recommendation for $1 maximum poker machine bets per spin, limiting losses to around $120 per hour | Engage in broad community consultation prior to the building or material expansion of any casinos

 Health